JustASpeedrunner/Ronin/.github/ISSUE_TEMPLATE.md

 BEFORE OPENING AN ISSUE:

--> Check the wiki: https://northstar.tf/wiki, mainly the Troubleshooting and FAQ sections -> Use the search bar to check if there's already an issue for your problem: https://github.com/R2Northstar/Northstar/issues -> Check #announcements and #faq on Discord: https://northstar.tf/discord
+-> Use the search bar to check if there's already an issue for your problem: https://github.com/TF2SR/Ronin/issues

 -->